 [Regulation 18C inserted in Gazette 31 Mar 2005 p.
 1038.]

 18D.
-Local government to consider performance review on CEO
+Performance review of CEO, local government’s duties as to

 A local government is to consider each review on the performance of the CEO carried out under section 5.38 and is to accept the review, with or without modification, or to reject the review.